In many property renovation projects VAT is sometimes overlooked when the initial budgets and costings are being devised.

-VAT in relation to property is very complex and it’s no wonder that many get confused when it comes to their renovation project.
+VAT in relation to property is very complex, and it’s no wonder that many get confused when it comes to VAT in renovation projects.
 It’s also why it’s important that any project involving property should have considered the treatment of VAT at an early stage.
 This will help to avoid costly mistakes being made.

 Mistake 1 – VAT rate on empty property renovations and alterations

 The first common mistake we often see relates to the refurbishment of residential properties, which have been empty for two or more years.

 Here the contractor will be able to fully recover VAT incurred on building materials, equipment hire etc, but only needs to charge VAT at 5% (rather than the standard rate) to the property owner.

 Expect to show proof that the properties have been vacant for the two or more years, but in doing so you will make a significant VAT saving on the project.